codeforpdx/PASS/README.md

 1. Logging into user's Pod
 2. Creating data entered through a form and store them in user's Pod
 3. Querying specific document from user's Pod if data exist (i.e. .ttl file exist for named document)
-4. (To be implemented) Deleting specific document from user's Pod
+4. Deleting specific document from user's Pod if data exist (i.e. .ttl file exist for named document)
+5. Logout the user

 The current build is made with React 18 from the original packages from jk/solidPodBoilerplate.
 New additions to package.json besides React include only react-dom.
 The current build is not built with create-react-app (CRA).
 Instead it's bundled with Parcel, in line with previous versions of this project.